skinwalker3654/C_DATABASE/README.md

 - It uses linked list so you can add as much students as you want
 - Students get sorted by the ID (**Bubble Sort**)
 - If `database.txt` dosent exists than the program creats it
-- The colors are not same in all systems (Terminal configuration deppends)
+- The colors are not the same in every systems or terminal configuration